 You must have missed the point where we are seriously lacking in the belt-fed area.

 If your goal is to build some sort of AR SAW, then go ahead.
-I'm just arguing with the retards who think they'll be in some video game esque CQB scenario with no chances to reload while they gun down wave after wave of enemies.
+I'm just arguing with the morons who think they'll be in some video game esque CQB scenario with no chances to reload while they gun down wave after wave of enemies.

 Damn, why even bother with 20 rounds.
 Everyone should carry 10 rounders